surfliner/surfliner-mirror/starlight/README.md

-# Spotlight
+# Starlight

-Spotlight is a framework built on Blacklight that allows the creation and presentation of exhibits.
+Starlight is baed on Spotlight, a framework for the creation and presentation of exhibits.

 ## Importing Data

 ### Via the UI
-The preferred way to import data into geniza is via the UI.
+The preferred way to import data into Starlight is via the UI.
 Images can be specified either via a url or via a filename.
 A CSV import file must use either urls or files, not a mixture of both.
 Files will be loaded relative to an optional environment variable, IMPORT_DIR.